Will-ALVIDI/cppStartingKit/README.md

 	**`g++ -Wall *.cpp -I ../header -o myProgramName.exe`**

-If you build a program with those command you will get as a result a `myProgramName.exe` file inside your folder and you can run it by typing his name inside the command prompt then pressing `Enter` or by a double clicking the file inside your working directory.
+If you build a program with those commands you will get as a result a `myProgramName.exe` file inside your folder that you can `Run` by typing his name inside the command prompt then pressing `Enter` or by a double click on the file inside your working directory.

 ### Use the C++ Starting Kit build system